ABC-Tools/BabyNamer/README.md

 - __output__: a list of potentially related names

 Before that, we need to convert the meaning of all names into embedding, by the following steps:
-1. cleanse the name informations
+1. cleanse the name information
-2. construct a paragraph of text using name informations
+2. construct a paragraph of text using name information
 3. call OpenAI's `text-embedding-ada-002` model to create embeddings

 To serve the embeddings, we chose Meta's [FAISS](https://github.com/facebookresearch/faiss).
 There are other choices of vector database, but I want to keep our solution simple.
 FAISS is a library, which I can load inside the web server.